-17. Stinky.
-The item has a foul odor about it, though only when in use.
-If you pack it away at the bottom of a backpack you're fine, but once it's worn or in hand, creatures using scent to attempt Wisdom (Perception) or (Survival) checks to find or track you gain advantage on the check.
-On the other hand, while it's easy to track you by scent, creatures doing so must succeed at a DC 10 Constitution saving throw or have their sense of smell blinded by the stench for 1d4 hours.
 18. Telepathetic.
 The item randomly causes you to exchange surface thoughts with one creature attacking you, and the exchange causes you to both have too much sympathy for the other to do your best to kill one another.
 The first time in each combat a creature attacking you rolls a natural 11 (the d20 shows an 11), you and it exchange surface thoughts as if each had affected the other with detect thoughts .
-You have a deeply-felt sympathy for one another for the remainder of the fight, and each take a disadvantage to attack rolls against the other, and gain advantage on saving throws against effects the other creates.
+You have a deeply-felt sympathy for one another for the remainder of the fight, and each take a -5 penalty to attack rolls against the other, and gain a +5 bonus to saving throws against effects the other creates.
 19. Toast au Fromage.
 While the item is on your person, you have the skill to make the most amazing cheese toast.
+You gain a special Profession (cheese toast maker) check equal to your character level, plus your Wisdom bonus, +5.
 20. Younger.
 If you have the item on your person for 8 hours or more, you look much younger than your true age for 24 hours.
 This doesn't change what level of maturity you look compared to the standards of your society - an infant looks like a younger infant, a child looks like a younger child, a mature adult looks like a much younger mature adult, and so on.
 You still recognizably look like yourself, just in good age-decreasing makeup.

-Some magic items just weren't carefully thought out.
-Arrows of healing fall in this category.
-When a target is short by such an arrow they receive magic healing... which isn't necessarily a greater amount than the damage done by the arrow.
+magic healing... which isn't necessarily a greater amount than the damage done by the arrow.
 Worse, to ensure the arrows don't discharge their healing magic accidentally while being jostled in transport or sitting in a quiver, their mystic potential isn't activated until they are actually fired from a bow (or crossbow-bolts of healing can use exactly the same rules) and damage a target.